 All garments are printed in the UK under strict regulations, and the ink is health safe and phthalate free.
 If you want the most environmentally friendly ink then go for the water based ink printed products, contact me if you want to know which ones these are.

 I used to receive all my tops from my printing company nicely folded in a plastic packet.
 This made them look very nice and was also very convenient for me!
 I'd then put the plastic packet inside another plastic packet for sending... again, very convenient!
 But all that plastic didn't sit well with me.
-So now I receive all my tops in cardboard boxes, fold them all myself, wrap them in acid-free tissue paper and send them out in paper packets (wherever possible), and print on recycled paper.
+So now I receive all my tops in cardboard boxes, fold them all myself, wrap them in acid-free tissue paper, send them out in paper packets (wherever possible), and print on recycled paper.
 Some of my joggers may arrive in plastic, I have had a word with the manufacturers about this and they are looking into alternatives.
 The plastic is however recyclable.